 What your award amount will be based on

 The amount you can get depends on whether you're an independent or dependent student.
-The maximum we’ll pay towards tuition fees will be £9,250 for a £10,750 course or £7,750 for a £9,250 course.
+The maximum we’ll pay towards tuition fees will be £9,250.
 This is excluding any medical based degrees.

 If you’re an independent student, the amount you receive will be based on the estimated annual gross income of you and your partner or spouse (if applicable) based on the academic year in which your course starts.